-- · North American Full-Service, which includes our Luxury and Premium brands located in the U.S. and Canada; - North American Limited-Service, which includes our Select brands located in the U.S. and Canada; and - Asia Pacific, which includes all brand tiers in our Asia Pacific region.
+- North American Full-Service, which includes our Luxury and Premium properties located in the U.S. and Canada; - · North American Limited-Service, which includes our Select properties located in the U.S. and Canada; and - Asia Pacific, which includes all properties in our Asia Pacific region.